 By default, WPI software provides many on-screen notifications and alarm relay signals to help keep your process within spec and your production flowing.
 Selecting the Disable Alarm tab displays a matrix of options to let you selectively disable any alarm, warning, or relay signal that does not suit your workflow.

 The column of checkboxes under Screen Alarm lets you specify when alarms and warnings appear on your monitor.
-The checkboxes under Alarm Relay let you specify the conditions under which a DAU signal energizes the alarm relay to let it power an audible or light indicator or to stop an infeed conveyor.
+The checkboxes under Alarm Relay let you specify the conditions under which a DAU/eTPU signal energizes the alarm relay to let it power an audible or light indicator or to stop an infeed conveyor.

 NOTE: For some alarms, if you disable a Screen Alarm selection, but leave the corresponding Alarm Relay selection active, you will have no way of acknowledging the alarm condition.
 This type of configuration is NOT recommended.